Affiliate links on SoundGuys may earn us a commission. Learn more.

 How does the Beyerdynamic DT 990 PRO sound?

-The Beyerdynamic DT 990 PRO X has what we call a legacy studio frequency response with how it barely boosts bass notes.
-There is some sub-bass under-emphasis due to the open-back design, and there’s a definite emphasis on the upper register.
+The Beyerdynamic DT 990 PRO X has a somewhat odd flavor of studio frequency response with how it emphasizes the 50-300Hz and 2kHz-20kHz ranges.
 If that’s an issue for you, you’ll want to look elsewhere or take the time to EQ your sound.

 When it comes to the low end this is right up my alley.
 The light bass bump makes the bass hits on the song Phone Calls by Jessie Reyez sound great (0:39).
 The sub-bass immediately following the chorus normally has enough power to make your eyes shake, but that isn’t the case here.
 You can still hear it, but the headphones doesn’t render it so loud that it becomes hard to hear vocals.

 Mids, with instruments and vocals, sound perfectly emphasized regardless of the genre.
 This is apparent to me while listening to Vanish In Our Sleep by Rob Roy which has such loud bass that it usually makes the vocals sound quiet in comparison, but not here.
 The bass is kept in check letting the vocals come through loud and clear.
-The highs are very present and sound great..
-The cymbal hits and hi-hats in You Only Live Once by The Strokes have a good amount of clarity too.
+The cymbal hits and hi-hats in You Only Live Once by The Strokes have a good amount of clarity too, but that’s largely due to the high-end emphasis.

 What’s the difference between the 80-ohm, 250-ohm, and 600-ohm versions?